MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 ### Identify suspended flows

-- Flows will be suspended due to using a combination of connectors that conflict with the company [data loss prevention policies](https://docs.microsoft.com/power-automate/prevent-data-loss) or billing restrictions.
+- Flows will be suspended due to using a combination of connectors that conflict with the company [data loss prevention (DLP) policies](https://docs.microsoft.com/power-automate/prevent-data-loss) or billing restrictions.

 - Find those flows, and work with the maker to decide whether the flow is still needed, and if so, what policy violation they've encountered.
 Educate the maker or modify the DLP policy as needed.